Architecture

 • a WebSocket on ws://127.0.0.1:8080 for browsers.

 The Unix socket deliberately lives at $XDG_RUNTIME_DIR/stax-server.sock or /tmp/stax-server-$UID.sockoutside ~/Library/Group Containers.
-A bare LaunchAgent or CLI that touches an app-data path triggers macOS kTCCServiceSystemPolicyAppData prompts even when it is signed by the right team.
-Keeping the socket out of app-container paths avoids that prompt entirely.
-Both paths are overridable; see Environment Variables.
+On macOS, a process that touches an app-data path triggers kTCCServiceSystemPolicyAppData prompts even when it is signed by the right team; keeping the socket out of app-container paths avoids that prompt.
+Both paths are overridable — see Environment Variables.

 Why the split is worth it